vrslev/auto-typing-final/README.md

 Auto-fixer for Python code that:

 - sets `typing.Final` inside functions for variables that are not reassigned
-- and removes `typing.Final` from variables that are reassined
+- and removes `typing.Final` from variables that are reassined.

 ## How To Use

 ```sh
 uv tool run add-typing-final *files*